1968 American Football League playoffs: AFL Championship Game

 Oakland responded to the touchdown with Lamonica's 57-yard completion to Biletnikoff setting up a 20-yard Blanda field goal, cutting the score to 20-16.
 Then Raiders defensive back George Atkinson intercepted a pass from Namath and returned it 32 yards to the Jets 5-yard line.
 On the next play, Banaszak ran the ball into the end zone, giving Oakland their first lead of the game at 23-20 with 8:18 remaining on the clock.

-However, this turned out to be very short lived.
+However, this turned out to be short lived.
 After starting out the ensuing drive with a 10-yard completion to George Sauer, Namath completed a 52-yard pass to Maynard at the Raiders 6-yard line.
 On the next play, he connected with Maynard in the end zone, giving the Jets a 27-23 lead at the 7:47 mark.
 Oakland had three more drives with the time remaining, but failed to score each time.
 Oakland took the ball after Maynard's touchdown and drove to New York's 26-yard line, where they ended up faced with 4th down and 10.
 Even though more than 5 minutes remained in the game, Rauch decided to try to go for a first down rather than kick a field goal, but this did not pay off as Lamonica was sacked by New York lineman Verlon Biggs on the next play.
 Following a punt, Oakland drove to the New York 24-yard line, only to lose the ball again when Lamonica's intended swing pass to Charline Smith sailed behind him, resulting in an accidental fumbled lateral that was recovered by linebacker Ralph Baker.
 The next time the Raiders got the ball, it was on their own 22-yard line with 42 seconds left in regulation.
 The Jets defense manage to stop the drive at midfield as time expired to preserve their lead and win the game.

 Neither quarterback distinguished himself with his passing accuracy.
 Namath completed 19 of 49 passes for 266 yards and 3 touchdowns, with 1 interception.
 Lamonica completed 20 of 47 passes for 401 yards and a touchdown.
 Biletnikoff was the leading receiver of the game with 7 receptions for 190 yards and a touchdown, while Maynard caught 6 passes for 118 yards and two scores.
 Jets running back Matt Snell was the top rusher of the game with 71 yards on 19 carries, along with a 15-yard reception, while Emerson Boozer chipped in 51 rushing yards for New York.
 In addition to his 32-yard interception return, Atkinson returned 4 kickoffs for 112 yards.
 Oakland lost despite outgaining the Jets in total yards, 443-400.